ElnazMohammadiii/News_Web_Scrapping/README.md

 # News Scraper

 This repository contains multiple Python scripts designed to scrape news articles from various sources.
-These scripts are optimized for handling IP rate-limiting and blocking, with error handling, logging, and task scheduling.
+These scripts are optimized for handling limiting and blocking, with error handling, logging, and task scheduling.
 Additionally, Docker and requirements.txt files make it easy to run this project in a consistent environment.

 ## Project Structure

 - News_Scraper_Simple.py: A basic news scraping script for collecting news articles using Python and BeautifulSoup.
 - News_Scraper_with_Logging_and_Error_Handling.py: A scraper with enhanced logging and error handling to ensure robust execution.
-- News_Scraper_to_Mitigate-limiting-blocking.py: An advanced version of the scraper that incorporates strategies to mitigate IP blocking and rate-limiting.
+- News_Scraper_to_Mitigate-limiting-blocking.py: An advanced version of the scraper that incorporates strategies to mitigate rate-limiting.
 - requirements.txt: Specifies Python dependencies required by the scrapers, facilitating an easy setup.
 - Dockerfile: Docker configuration to create a containerized environment for running the news scrapers.